bluesnowman/fphp-saber/README.md

 make execute
 ````

-To run just a specific group of unit tests:
+To run just a specific group of unit tests, for example:

 ````
 make execute GROUP=AnyVal